Skip to content

 2. Check for system errors by running dmesg.

-Running dmsg
+Running dmesg

-Once you get the dmsg output log, keep an eye out for lines containing 'pisound' as well as any general errors, especially related to 'sound', 'snd', and 'device tree overlay'.
+Once you get the dmesg output log, keep an eye out for lines containing 'pisound' as well as any general errors, especially related to 'sound', 'snd', and 'device tree overlay'.
 In case there's nothing obviously helpful in the log, try to post the entire log to our community forum.

 Comments & Questions